 - Fast-growing Asian economies are engaged heavily in enhancing legacy information technology (IT) systems and are at the forefront of innovation.

 - However, issues might exist in smaller Asian cities or fast-growing cities with insufficient infrastructure investment.
 Technology dependent data capturing methods and backup infrastructure may need to be planned.

 - Another factor to consider is the logistics complexities in Asian megacities.
 Traffic congestion is an important factor, while planning road transport logistics to ensure diagnostic samples or investigational products are not compromised.
 CRO vendors need to have different approaches for time-sensitive transportation, such as multiple drug depots or temperature-controlled couriers.
 This will help ensure crucial patient samples or drugs are not affected in transit.

 Another important factor for consideration is data acceptability.
 Frost and Sullivan’s white paper also identified the potential, quality standards, and capabilities of Investigators and sites in Asia.

 - Western sites have more experience and established acceptability for US FDA and EMA regulatory submissions.

 - Data from clinical trials in Asia is now routinely accepted as well for US FDA and EMA regulatory submissions.

 - It was reported in the white paper that the data from inspections conducted in Asia by US FDA and EMA show low levels of adverse findings versus the US or European Union (EU).

 - Many Asian sites are global leaders in relevant therapeutic areas.
 Some examples include National Taiwan University (NTU) Hospital (cardiovascular), NTU’s College of Medicine (Oncology), and many other sites in Japan, China, Singapore, and South Korea for stem cell therapy and regenerative medicine research.

 Timelines – faster recruitment and retention

 The clinical trials process can be time-consuming.
 The average time from clinical testing to gaining approval to market the drug is roughly 7 to 8 years, while the full process from discovery to registration takes between 11 and 15 years.

-Failure to meet patient numbers or timelines can delay product launch.
+Failure to meet patient numbers or timelines can delay product launches.
 A 2013 analysis found that almost 57% of trials fail due to low patient accrual rates that could translate into huge financial losses.